 - Offers workshops for current and prospective transfer students such as Career Services, Financial Aid, Applying to WMU, and Stress Reduction.

-- Coordinates special programming for transfer students attending the Fall Welcome program including an annual grill out dinner.
+- Coordinates special programming for transfer students attending the Fall Welcome program.

 - Organizes programming opportunities for transfer students including campus and library tours, a Brown Bag Series, and Donuts with the Deans.